Corigin Ventures (now Alpaca VC) Commits $2.5 Million to Diverse GPs

 We also believe that actions speak louder than words.
 Today, we want to move beyond offering an open dialogue or office hours and push towards long-standing impact.
 As the twitterverse has loudly screamed, hire or wire.
 Below we are outlining our commitments and plans as they stand today (these do include hiring and wiring, for the record).
 We are excited about marching ahead, but admit that enacting this plan will take a lot more listening, and so we want to hear from the community — those who we know and do not — about how we can continue to push the venture ecosystem into the twenty-first century.

 Step 1.
 Commit dollars to Black & Latino/Latina GPs

 In the immediate term, we want to commit to swift action where our internal hiring path will hopefully follow.
 We believe that backing Black and Latino/Latina check writers in the industry will lead to more and better deal flow, from more diverse founder networks.
-As such, we are very excited to announce that, over the next 12 months, Corigin will be committing $2.5M of independent GP capital to Black and Latino/Latina investing partners (independent to the fund).
+As such, we are very excited to announce that, over the next 12 months, Corigin may write three to five commitments between $500K and $1M of independent GP capital to Black and Latino/Latina investing partners (independent to the fund).
 We will invest directly into their funds as LPs and hope to create immense synergy in doing so.

 Diverse GPs can provide us access to secondary networks far better than we can ourselves today.
 We also believe that we can help these select GPs beyond just providing them money.
 We can give access to follow-on capital for their portfolio; we can introduce them to LPs and other funding sources; and we can help them (especially first-time managers) institutionalize their fund and processes.